How to Sleep with Hay Fever at Night

 This article was written and reviewed in line with our editorial policy.

-Embracing the joys of summer sleeping – from sunny mornings to finding that perfect fan setting – can be delightful, yet allergies pose an extra challenge!
+Embracing the joys of summer sleeping – from sunny mornings to finding that perfect fan setting – can be delightful.
+However, for those who suffer from allergies, it can be a challenge.
 With an intense pollen season ahead and early spikes in pollen worldwide, mastering how to sleep with hay fever ensures you’ll enjoy a restful night’s sleep despite these seasonal nuisances.

-Many of us know the regular inconvenience of itchy eyes and sneezing fits, but in truth, hay fever can affect anyone, anywhere.
-The NHS estimates there are 13 million hay fever sufferers in the UK alone, in fact.
+Many of us know the regular inconvenience of itchy eyes, a runny nose, and sneezing fits.
+In fact, the NHS estimates there are 13 million hay fever sufferers in the UK alone.
+Therefore, it is a common allergy that can hit anyone, anywhere.

 Luckily, there are lots of simple and affordable ways you can dampen the impact of hay fever to ensure you have a great sleep.